climate-tech-handbook/climate-tech-handbook/docs/sector-buildings.md

 ---
 import ImageCard from '../src/components/ImageCard/ImageCard';

+Buildings account for nearly 40% of global energy consumption and around one-third of global greenhouse gas emissions, mainly due to the use of fossil fuels for heating, cooling, and electricity.

 ## Sector Overview

+:::tip Impact Goal
-:::tip 72-144.3 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
+72-144.3 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
 :::

 ![](/../static/img/buildings.jpg)